dcchambers/dcchambers.github.io/_posts/2018-04-14-how-git-works.md

 ---

 So far this week we've talked about what Git is and how to use it.
 If you're anything like me, you want to know how things work under the hood.
+Git works differently than most other version control systems.
+As a result, it runs freakishly fast and has some killer features that elevate it above the competition.

 ## Understanding Diff